Upcoming transit oriented developments

 The Transport Associated Development acquisition provides an opportunity to deliver a transit oriented development outcome that activates the station and facilitates integration between the station and surrounding land uses and realises the benefits of the newly constructed Redcliffe Peninsula Line.

-The land has since been withdrawn from the market to consider additional transport requirements, including additional commuter parking for Mango Hill Train Station.
+The department is currently considering additional transport requirements, including additional commuter parking for Mango Hill Train Station.

 Once transport investigations are finalised, the department will consider whether to release any surplus land to the market.
 The department will conduct any future procurement process, in accordance with the Government’s Land Transaction Policy.